This article is brought to you by Aura.

 8. QR code scams

+This scam starts with a similar message to one you would receive in a lottery scam.
 The cybercriminal tells recipients that they won big in a contest.
-For the contest to “release” your prize money, you need to first make a payment.
+But for the contest to “release” your prize money, you need to first make a payment.

 After the victim concedes, the fraudster sends them a QR code to scan and transfer money.
 With bank account information that the victim inadvertently shares, the scammer proceeds to drain their bank account.